What is the difference between the available formats of The Norton Anthology of English Literature?

 Yes, it can matter a lot.
-If you are buying an anthology, for example, don’t just presume that last year’s one will do.
+If you are buying an anthology, for example, don’t just presume that the one used last year will do.
 When anthologies change editions the course content changes.
 Don’t buy an anthology without checking that it is the one listed in OCASYS or you may not have all the texts you need.
-Works such as Norton’s anthologies have been around for years and have gone through very many editions.
+Various anthologies have been around for years and have gone through very many editions.

 If a specific edition of a book is given in my OCASYS entries you should buy that as it must have a significant advantage that other editions do not possess (I don’t just choose these because they are copies I have).
 The BA and MA subpages sometimes have further information about course books.

 If no edition is specified, any unabridged academic version of the text is fine.
-Academic editions include those of the university presses (e.g. Oxford World Classics), Penguin Classics and university textbook presses (e.g. Broadview, Norton, Cambridge University Press).
+Academic editions include those of in the Oxford World Classics and Penguin Classics series and university textbook presses (e.g. Broadview, Norton, Cambridge University Press).
 In some cases, the library may have suitable e-books.
 Academic editions have a named editor and include introductions, explanatory notes and reliable texts.

 Will I be able to get the course books in the library?

 The library keeps one copy of the books listed in OCASYS.
 Sometimes there are extra copies you can borrow, although this is usually difficult if a lot of other people want them at the same time.
 Not having a course book because it was on loan is not an acceptable excuse for lack of preparation.